Measurelab/GA4EventSchema/README.md

-# GA4EventSchema
+# GA4 Event Schema Org
-A community led schema for Google Analytics 4 events and parameters
+A community-led schema for Google Analytics 4 custom events and parameters